-During the probationary period, an employee is considered "at will" and may be rejected at any time by the City Manager (at the recommendation of the department head) for failure to satisfactorily complete the probationary period without cause or reason, without prior notice, and without any right to appeal or grievance.
+During the probationary period, an employee is considered "at will" and may be rejected at any time by the City Manager (at the recommendation of the department head) without cause or reason, without prior notice, and without any right to appeal or grievance.
 The probationary employee will be notified prior to the expiration of the probationary period that they have been rejected from probation.
-Notification of rejection by the department head shall be served on the probationer.